nathanqueija/cljs-todo/README.md

-# Canvas explorations
+# Todo App

-A simple Todo App buit with ClojureScript, Reagent and Reframe.
+A simple Todo App built with ClojureScript, Reagent and Reframe.

 ## Getting started